|

 salt chlorine

-generator, it will have to be set at a higher than normal
+generator, it will have to be set at a

-manufacturers do not recommend having bromides present.
-An
+generator manufacturers do not recommend having bromides

-bromine for sanitizing and backup.
-Under these
+That leaves the bromine for sanitizing and backup.
+Under

-bromides are present, you can use the less expensive
+Because bromides are present, you can use the less expensive

 chlorine to maintain the low bromine level, as it will be

-and help minimize bromine or chlorine use.
+converted.
 I hope that this

 information will prove to be helpful.